Holdouts set for safe predictive model updating: Introduction

-In a previous paper we briefly noted that this bias could be avoided by splitting the population on which the score can be used into an `intervention' set and a `holdout' set, with an updated model trained on the latter~\citep{liley21updating}.
-In this work, we formally develop this proposal for practical use in real-world predictive risk score updating and prove its suitability.
-We address a vital tension in the choice of an optimal size (OHS) for the holdout set: for the risk score to be accurate, the holdout set should not be too small; but any samples in the holdout set will not benefit from risk scores, so nor should it be too large.
+In \citet{liley21updating} we briefly noted that this bias could be avoided by splitting the population on which the score can be used into an `intervention' set and a `holdout' set, with an updated model trained on the latter.
+In this work, we formally develop this proposal for practical use in real-world predictive risk score updating, prove its suitability, {and apply it to the ASPRE score}.
+In particular, we address a vital tension in the choice of an optimal holdout size (OHS) for the holdout set: for the risk score to be accurate, the holdout set should not be too small; but any samples in the holdout set will not benefit from risk scores, so nor should it be too large.
+The holdout set must be actively generated; it is not sufficient to simply update a model using samples who received a risk score but were untreated.

-Our work is methodological, and pre-empts a class of problems rather than analysing an existing risk score.
-We show that the updating paradox above is inevitable for risk scores on complex systems intended to guide interventions.
-The holdout set approach provides a simple method to facilitate ongoing use of such risk scores in the presence of both drift and intervention effects.

-Contributions in this area are important due to rapidly evolving legislation.
-Currently, the European Union treat each update of a risk model as a separate risk score requiring re-approval, but in the USA a proactive approach is taken with a `total-life cycle' paradigm which allows practitioners to update risk models as necessary without requesting approval~\citep{fda19}.
-This approach could allow updating-induced biases to go undetected, and highlights the need for safe updating methods in risk score deployment.
-The use of holdout sets as examined in this work offers one potential solution.

-Our paper is structured in the following way.
-In Section~\ref{sec:litrev}, we review relevant literature and more precisely define the problem.
-We then give a motivating example.
-In Section~\ref{sec:theory}, we demonstrate dominance of the holdout-set approach over simpler approaches, and construct an optimisation problem to find an OHS.
-In Section~\ref{sec:ohs_estimation}, we describe two algorithms for OHS estimation, using explicit parametrisation and using Bayesian emulation.
-In Section~\ref{sec:simulations}, we support our findings with numerical demonstrations and resolve our motivating example by applying our methods to a risk score for pre-eclampsia (PRE) to estimate an OHS for updating it.
+We begin by introducing a motivating example in Section~\ref{sec:motivating_example}, reviewing relevant literature in Section~\ref{sec:litrev}.
+Our first question is whether a hold-out set is worth the cost, as opposed to simply continuing to use the existing score with degraded performance, or updating na\"{i}vely.
+We set out the problem and notation precisely in Section~\ref{sec:theory}.
+In Section~\ref{sec:holdout_set_motivation}, we then develop theory which proves that under certain simplifying assumptions, as long as drift and intervention effects occur, the cost of holding out samples is generally justified and that the holdout set approach outperforms common alternatives.
+We then turn attention to the problem of selecting holdout set size in Section \ref{sec:cost_specification}, constructing an optimisation problem to find an OHS.
+Therein we also set out why several apparent alternatives are not competitive.
+In Section~\ref{sec:ohs_estimation}, we describe two algorithms for OHS estimation, using a parametric model, and using Bayesian emulation.
+In Section~\ref{sec:simulations}, we support our findings with numerical demonstrations and resolve our motivating example by applying our methods to a risk score for pre-eclampsia (\textsc{pre}) to estimate an OHS for updating it.